How to buy a second home

 Benefits and costs of investment and rental properties

 If you are buying a second home as an investment or rental property, it is a good idea to look at the potential income you might earn from these properties as well as the potential costs of owning, maintaining, and managing them.
 Consult a real estate professional to help you estimate the benefits and costs.
 Then, work with a financial professional who can help you understand how buying a second home fits into your overall finances.

 Lenders often have different requirements for approving mortgages for second homes that are used as rental or investment properties.
 Learn more about mortgages for investment and rental properties.

 Buying a second home as your primary residence

-There is one circumstance where it may be possible to buy a second home with a government-backed mortgage, which is when you intend to use your new home as your primary residence.
-However, keep in mind that in most cases you are limited to having one VA, FHA, or USDA loan at a time.
+There is one circumstance where it may be possible to buy a second home with a government-backed mortgage, which is when you intend to occupy the property as your primary residence.
+However, keep in mind that in most cases, you will be limited to having one VA, FHA, or USDA loan at a time.

-This means if you bought your current home with a government-backed mortgage and you are still paying off that loan, you are unlikely to qualify for a new government-backed mortgage to buy a second house.
+This means that if you bought your current home with a government-backed mortgage, and you are still paying off that loan, you are unlikely to qualify for a new, government-backed mortgage to buy a second home.
 Conventional loans do not have these restrictions.
-You can often qualify for more than one conventional loan at a time.
+You can often qualify for more than one Conventional loan at a time.

-Last reviewed and updated October 2021 by Freedom Mortgage Corporation
+Last reviewed and updated September 2023 by Freedom Mortgage.